 Fiction Opening Scene

-- Strong sense of place.
+- A strong sense of place.

-- Clear sense of character.
+- A clear sense of character.

 - An immediately established voice and tone.

 - A detail that makes us care about the character.
 This can be something big like a difficult childhood or an impressive virtue, but the little things work, too… like dialogue that makes us laugh or a relatable perspective.

 - A conflict.
 (It doesn’t have to be the central conflict.)

 - An indication of where the story is going through foreshadowing or by presenting the theme.
 In some cases, you may even want to introduce the central conflict immediately.

 “Everyone in Shaker Heights was talking about it that summer: how Isabelle, the last of the Richardson children, had finally gone around the bend and burned the house down.”

 “Many years later, as he faced the firing squad, Colonel Aureliano Buendia was to remember that distant afternoon when his father took him to discover ice.”